 But for several days in a row, he had been having a lot of accidents, making me doubt whether he truly was potty trained.

-Sometimes, he wouldn’t tell me he needed to go potty, whereas he had done so before.
-Other times, he would tell me he needed to go pee, but he’d just sit in the potty without peeing, only to pee all over the floor just minutes later.
+Sometimes, he wouldn’t tell me he needed to go potty, when he had done so before.
+Other times, he would tell me he needed to pee, sit in the potty without peeing, only to pee all over the floor just minutes later.

 How to handle a potty trained toddler having accidents on purpose